moshefurman/OpenSSL/README.md

 # OpenSSL
 OpenSSL
-Example For Encrypion And Decription Text With OpenSSL Symetric Key
+Example For implementing encryption with ioenssl